MzjHarley/Machine-Learning/NeuralNetworks/NeuralNetworks.md

 + 5.Using numerical methods to test these partial derivatives.
 + 6.Use an optimization algorithm to minimize the cost function.

 The intuitive representation of the neural network is as follows.
-Since J() is not a convex function, we can reach a local minimum.
+Since $J(\Theta)$ is not a convex function, we can reach a local minimum.
 ![content](https://github.com/MzjHarley/Machine-Learning/blob/main/IMG/NeuralNetworks/19.png)